 Visit Parque Nacional Palo Verde

 At the top of the Golfo de Nicoya, in between Nosara and Monteverde is Parque Nacional Palo Verde.
-This national park covers an area of 184 sq km and is the drainage basin for the region’s major rivers creating a diverse ecosystem full of swamps, marshes, mangroves, grassy savannah and evergreen forests.
+This national park covers an area of 184 sq km.
+The drainage basin for the region’s major rivers creates a diverse ecosystem full of swamps, marshes, mangroves, grassy savannah, and evergreen forests.

-The park’s lagoons are home to the greatest concentrations of shorebirds and waterfowl in Central America and over 300 species have been spotted here including the endangered jabirú and the rare black-crowned night herons.
+The park’s lagoons are home to the greatest concentrations of shorebirds and waterfowl in Central America.
+Over 300 species have been spotted here, including the endangered jabirú and the rare black-crowned night herons.

-It’s not only birds that call the park home, it’s also full of mammals and reptiles but it is most famous for having the biggest population of jaguarundis in Costa Rica.
+It’s not only birds that call the park home, but it’s also full of mammals and reptiles, but it is most famous for having the biggest population of jaguarundis in Costa Rica.

 It’s best to take a guide with you if you want to learn about the ecosystem, but it’s not mandatory if you’d rather have an adventure of your own.
 If you don’t fancy a sweaty hike, a great way to see the wetlands is on a boat tour around all the intricate channels.

 The best time to visit is in the dry season between December and May, when birds congregate in the remaining waterways and the mosquitos are at a minimum.
 The park will also be more accessible as heavy rains in the wet season can block some routes.

 Read full blog post: BEST TIME TO VISIT COSTA RICA

 If you want to escape the tourist trail and see how Costa Rica used to be, then a trip to Montezuma is a must.
 This sleepy seaside town is on the southern tip of the Nicoya Peninsula and isn’t the easiest place to get to, probably why it’s managed to stay off the tourist map a little.